-Once you have found the right name for your blog, it’s time to register the domain name.
+Once you have found the right for your blog, it’s time to register the domain name.

 Place To Host Domain-Name

-Though you can host your domain name on the domain registrar, I don’t recommend it.
+Though you can host your name on the registrar, I don’t recommend it.
 It’s better to host your site on a renown host.

 Over To You

-If you haven’t found the right domain name yet, relax.
-You can change the domain name later.
+If you haven’t found the right yet, relax.
+You can change the site-name later.
 So don’t overthink.
 Just go with the name that seems good to you.
-There is no such thing as the perfect domain name.
-If you have already found the domain name, all the very best for your blog.
+There is no such thing as the perfect one.
+If you have already found the title, all the very best for your blog.